 Where’s the truth…

 - Use a web browser “incognito” mode so tracking cookies aren’t used.
 This will help prevent news shaping.
 I use a web browser called Duck Duck Go that helps prevent tracking data from being used.
 I highly recommend using it for a browser on your phone and the search engine on your desktop.
-Once google has some history on you the shaping algorithms will take hold quickly.
+Once google has some history on you, the shaping algorithms will take hold quickly.

 - I use multiple sources.
 If I watch CNN, I also try to watch Fox News and so on.
-It helps to see the different perspectives and the spin that’s applied on all sides.
+It helps to see the different perspectives and the spin applied on all sides.

-- For any of the “news” sites, I first look at the ad’s that I’m bombarded with first.
+- For any of the “news” sites, I first look at the ad’s that I’m bombarded with.
 I want to determine right off the bat how the site makes money, and what generates the most revenue (typically its the product you see most of).
-They will usually not tell you directly, but you’ll get a sense of why they want you buy while you stay on the site.
+They will usually not tell you directly, but you’ll get a sense of why they want you to buy while you stay on the site.

-I’m sure I can keep rambling but the above list encompasses most of what I do.
+I’m sure I can keep rambling, but the above list encompasses most of what I do.
 Let me know if you have better methods!